ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : A value in a JSON array.

 Index:
-: A non-negative integer that identifies a specific element in an array.
+: An integer that identifies a specific element in an array.
-  Note that the term _indexing_ is also used for accessing elements using negative integers ({{index-semantics}}), and for accessing member values in an object using their member name.

 Query:
 : Short name for a JSONPath expression.